what is an announcement bar

 Watch Dr Ben Lawrence discuss the ASCEND clinical trial and the potential benefits for New Zealanders with advanced pancreatic cancer.

-As with all clinical trials the criterion for recruitment is restricted and selective.
-The ASCEND trial will begin recruiting New Zealand patients in 2022 and anyone interested in finding out more should discuss it with their specialist.
+3. As with all clinical trials the criterion for recruitment is restricted and selective.
+Anyone interested in finding out more about the MASTERPLAN trial, which is recruiting until 31 December 2024, should discuss it with their specialist.

 Circulating Tumour DNA (ctDNA) as a Biomarker Pancreatic Cancer - Closed